Pi Ui-yeon

 · Height: 186cm

-Pyeo-yeon's life took this turn in the winter of his second year of high school.
+Pyeuiyeon's life took this turn in the winter of his second year of high school.
 Before that, his life was ordinary and unremarkable.

+That ordinariness shattered with one phone call.
 He was told his father was in the hospital.

 Late that night, he finally heard the real story.
 It was because of his father's debt.

-Pyeo-yeon never forgot that gaze.
+Pyeuiyeon never forgot that look.

 It wasn't the look of someone seeing a person, but of someone assessing a price.

 After that day, strangers began visiting their home frequently.
-Some days they kicked the door in, other days they rang the doorbell incessantly in the early morning.
-Their walls were once sprayed with red paint.
+Sometimes they kicked the door in, other times they rang the doorbell repeatedly in the middle of the night.
+Red paint was sprayed on the walls once.
 His father started coming home less and less.
 And one day, he disappeared completely.
 His phone was disconnected, and he couldn't be reached.
-All that remained was the debt.

-That night, Pyeo-yeon left home.
+That night, Pyeuiyeon left home.

 His life on the run began then.